Chia-Network/chialisp-web/docs/ref/clvm.md

 `(q . "")` => `()`

-which is not the same as a sigle zero byte.
+which is not the same as a single zero byte.

 `(q .
 0x0)` => `0x00`